Paver Sealing and Cleaning

 Paver Vulnerabilities & How to Prevent Damage

-The biggest vulnerability of flagstone pavers is its tendency to develop water stains.
+The biggest vulnerability of flagstone and concrete pavers is its tendency to develop water stains.
 The damage can be even more severe if the moisture contains minerals, or is alkaline.
 As such, pool decks, pond walkways, and patios are especially susceptible.
-Stained flagstone does not need to be replaced in most cases, but requires a professional, gentle soda blasting treatment before a protective sealant is applied to prevent future damage.
+Stained flagstone and concrete pavers do does not need to be replaced in most cases, but requires a professional, high pressure chemical before a protective sealant is applied to prevent future damage.

-Because of its versatility and generally inexpensive cost, flagstone is a very popular type of sandstone.
-But, like all other types of stone, flagstone is vulnerable to wear and tear caused by the natural elements.
+Because of its versatility and generally inexpensive cost, flagstone and concrete pavers are a very popular type of sandstone.
+But, like all other types of stone, flagstone and concrete pavers are is vulnerable to wear and tear caused by the natural elements.

 What Can Damage Pavers and Flagstone Decks, Pools, and Tiles?